 8. Secure, Clean URLs and HTTPS

-HTTPS is a baseline requirement for ecommerce.
+HTTPS is a baseline requirement for e-commerce.
 It is helpful not just for security, but for trust and SEO.
 If your site isn’t secure, browsers will actively warn users away.
 Google itself has confirmed HTTPS as a ranking signal.

 Beyond HTTPS, focus on URL hygiene.
 Avoid unnecessary parameters, use lowercase URLs consistently, and eliminate duplicate URLs caused by trailing slashes or capitalization variations.